wrewsama/obsidian-vault/Source Materials/Books/Secrets to Winning at Office Politics.md

     - understand their point of view
     - utilise indirect or direct skills, depending on context.
 Ensure you're proficient at both forms
     - (from indirect to most direct): observe & wait -> ask & listen -> persuade & convince -> order & act
+- types of political relationships
+    - upward: help your bosses (and those above them) achieve their goals, but don't appear submissive
+    - lateral: be pleasant, help others where possible, handle disagreements in a mature way
+    - downward: focus on being respected, not liked.
+Enable your suboordinates, don't try and control them
+- political game plan
+    - if you may be becoming The Problem, take remedial action: work to reinvent your image for those in power
+    - decide on your goals
+    - prioritise your activities
+    - if faced with opposition, manage your adversaries: conversion or containment
+    - if insufficient to achieve your goals, increase political power (4Ps)
+    - execute! (stop, start, and continue relevant activities)
 ---
 Source: https://www.goodreads.com/book/show/260493.Secrets_to_Winning_at_Office_Politics